Your Guide to Reaching Lago di Braies: The Starting Point of the Alta Via 1

 Connect via Bus 442 to Lago di Braies.

 🕓 Total travel time: 5 – 7 hours (depending on connections).
-Book on Trenitalia or Trainline.
+You can book tickets on Trenitalia or Trainline.

-💡 Tip: Stay overnight in Villabassa or Dobbiaco if starting the Alta Via 1 the next morning.
+💡 Tip: Stay overnight in Villabassa or Dobbiaco if you plan to start the Alta Via 1 the next morning.

 2.2 To Lago di Braies from Bolzano